evannetwork/evannetwork.github.io/dev/digital-twin.md

 console.log(digitalTwin.options.address) // print the newly created address of the digital twin
 ```

-Simply change the second parameter of the "create" function to your configured account ID in step one.
-Now you have an empty Digital Twin with your account ID as "owner" of this Digital Twin.
+Simply change the second parameter of the `create` function to your configured account ID in step one.
+Now you have an empty Digital Twin with your account ID as 'owner' of this Digital Twin.

 ## 2. Set and Get your Digital Twin DBCP description